imgx64/cps-online/.vendor/src/github.com/qedus/nds/README.md

 You can find the API documentation at [http://godoc.org/github.com/qedus/nds](http://godoc.org/github.com/qedus/nds).

-One other benefit is that the standard `datastore.GetMulti` function only allows you to retrieve a maximum of 1000 entities at a time.
-The [`GetMulti`](http://godoc.org/github.com/qedus/nds#GetMulti) in this package allows you to get as many as you need (within timeout limits) by concurrently calling the datastore until your entity request is fulfilled.
+One other benefit is that the standard `datastore.GetMulti`, `datastore.PutMulti` and `datastore.DeleteMulti` functions only allow you to work with a maximum of 1000, 500 and 500 entities per call respectively.
+The `nds.GetMulti`, `nds.PutMulti` and `nds.DeleteMulti` functions in this package allow you to work with as many entities as you need (within timeout limits) by concurrently calling the appropriate datastore function until your request is fulfilled.

 ## How To Use